• Barn Plans

 Batter boards hold the string in place and allow removal and replacement of the string during excavation to ensure the center of the hole is precise.

-First use a tape measure and stake out the outer corner of the pole buildings.
+First use a tape measure and stake out the outer corner of the pole building.
 The outside of the building should always be measured to the outside

 of the wall framing regardless of usage of girts or regular stud framing.
 The placement of the poles will then be located from this reference